junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Sam just hands him the jar.
 "Like I said, you probably don't want to know."

-Cas looks at him for a few moment, then he looks away.
+Cas looks at him for a few moments, then he averts the eyes.
 He doesn't ask further.

 The mixture of the blood has a color so dark that it's more black than red.
 Cas enchants the spell as the black grimoire instructs.
 The blood still looks like blood, dirty and stinking.
 The smell of corruption and abomination.

 They look at him.

 "Cas, you sure about this?
 Like, really sure?
 This thing looks like no fun."
-Bobby eyes him, all concerned.
+Bobby frowns deep, all concerned.

 "I'm doing this."
 Cas says, not really thinking about what the liquid smell like or what it would do to him, only the place with the bleachy sky and dying woods, a figure with torn shirt and flannel running in it, with only a blade in his hands, facing the whole world of monsters created from the beginning of the time, no way out, no rest, not even a damn soul to talk to.
 "I'm ready."
 He says, he can't be more ready.